KO-Rings of Full Flag Varieties

 generated by virtual representations of \(G\) of rank zero is contained in the kernel of \(\aC\).
 In \cite{Hodgkin}*{Lemma~9.2}, Hodgkin shows not only that \(\aC\) is surjective but also that its kernel is precisely this ideal: \begin{Hodgkin-thm} For any flag variety \(G/H\) with \(G\) simply-connected, \(\aC\) induces a ring isomorphism

-\end{Hodgkin-thm} Hodgkin's proof is based on the construction of a K^^fcnneth spectral sequence for equivariant K-theory.
+\end{Hodgkin-thm} Hodgkin's proof is based on the construction of a K^^fcnneth spectral sequence for equivariant \(\K\)-theory.
 A different proof, leading to a more general algebraic version of the theorem, is due to Panin \cite{Panin:TwistedFlags}.
-A key ingredient in both approaches which we will need later is the following theorem of Pittie and Steinberg: \begin{Steinberg-thm}[\cite{Steinberg:Pittie}*{Theorem~1.1}] The representation ring \(\RepC(H)\) of a connected subgroup \(H\) of maximal rank in a simply-connected compact Lie group \(G\) is finite and free as an \(\RepC(G)\)-module. \end{Steinberg-thm} Steinberg's proof also shows that the rank of \(\RepC(H)\) over \(\RepC(G)\) is equal to the index of the Weyl group of \(H\) in the Weyl group of \(G\).
+A key ingredient in both approaches which we will need later is the following theorem of Pittie and Steinberg: \begin{Steinberg-thm}[\cite{Steinberg:Pittie}*{Theorem~1.1}] The representation ring \(\RepC(H)\) of a connected subgroup \(H\) of maximal rank in a simply-connected compact Lie group \(G\) is a free \(\RepC(G)\)-module of finite rank. \end{Steinberg-thm} Steinberg's proof also shows that the rank of \(\RepC(H)\) over \(\RepC(G)\) is equal to the index of the Weyl group of \(H\) in the Weyl group of \(G\).
 In particular, the additive description of \( \K^0(G/H) \) given in \autoref{lem:K-structure} may easily be recovered.

 We now define a factorization of \(\aO^*\) analogous to the factorization \(\baraC\) of \(\aC\).
 Let \(\tilde\RepR{}^*(G)\) denote the kernel of the forgetful map \(\RepR^*(G)\rightarrow\RepR^*(\{1\})\), and let